SEND & Inclusion

 How are parents involved in the school?
 How can I get involved?

 The school PTA provides many social events and fundraising activities over the year, such as Christmas and Summer Fair’s, Easter egg hunt, coffee mornings and many more.
-Please see the school office or our website for more information.
+Please see the school office, our website or the ‘School Story’ on Class Dojo for more information.

 How is my child involved in their education?

-We have a school council, which is made up of representatives from every class, from years one – six.
-These children meet with Miss Tomlinson (KS2) and Miss Lemon (KS1) every two weeks.
-They completed a range of fundraising work for both the school and other charities.
+We have a school council, which is made up of representatives from every class, from Years one – six.
+These children meet every two weeks to provide a strong pupil voice and support a range of fundraising work for both the school and other charities.

 What specialist services and expertise are available to the school?